ackintosh/ganesha/README.md

 ## Run tests

-We can run unit tests on Docker container, so it is not necessary to install dependencies in local machine.
+We can run unit tests on Docker container, so it is not necessary to install dependencies in your machine.

 ```bash
 # Start redis, memcached server